zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Display Name:_ This display name can be anything that is human readable.

 * _Type:_ The attribute type should be selected from the drop-down menu.
-There are four attribute types supported by Gluu:
+  There are four attribute types supported by the Gluu Server:

   1. text
   2. numeric
   3. photo
   4. date

 * _Edit Type:_ This field defines the user who has access to edit the specific attribute.

 * _View Type:_ This field defines the user who can view this attribute.

 * _Privacy Level:_ Please select the desired privacy level from the drop-down menu.
 The privacy level has a specific range of 1 to 5.

 * _Multivalued:_ Please select multivalue in this field if the attribute contains more than one value.

 * _SCIM Attributes:_ If the attribute is a part of SCIM architecture select `true` from the list of options.